Kryil/AI4149/engine/doc/mechanics.md

 simultaneously.
 For example when a player is firing weapons to a tank that was stationary in the previous turn, it may not hit because the tank may have begun moving.

+### Commands

+Players can send any number of commands during for every turn, but only last command per unit or building is taken into action.
+Possible commands for buildings are limited to one: `build`.
+The `build` command instructs a factory to produce a new unit, determined by the command argument.
+Resources are subtracted immediately and building of the unit starts.

+Units can take five different commands: `move`, `fire`, `gather`, `build` and `repair`.

+The `move` command takes a list of coordinates as the argument and it instructs unit to move along the given path.
+The unit state is changed to `moving` and the unit moves towards the next coordinate in the list, until it reaches it or the path is obstructed.
+The state is changed to `idle` or `obstructed`, respectively.

+The `fire` command requires the weapon id and coordinates where to shoot.

+The `gather` command can be given to the commander and harvester and it is executed when the unit is over a resource.

+Finally `build` and `repair` commands can be given to commander and harvester and they instruct the unit either to construct a new building or repair the targeted building or unit.

+Every command cancels all previous ones.
+For example a moving unit will stop when it is instructed to fire and commander will stop repairing when it is ordered to build.
+An exception to this is the factory, which will not accept a new command before previous one has been fully executed.

 ### Scores